DeplanckeLab/BRB-seqTools/README.md

 BRB-seq tools is a suite dedicated to help you analyze these data, until the generation of the output count/UMI matrix.
 For further analyses (filtering, normalization, dimension reduction, clustering, differential expression), we recommend using [ASAP web portal](https://www.ncbi.nlm.nih.gov/pubmed/28541377) that you can freely access at [asap.epfl.ch](https://asap.epfl.ch).

+## Aligner
+BRB-seqTools was mainly tested with the STAR aligner.
+So far it seems to not working with the hisat2 aligner.
+Please contact me if it does not work with any other aligner, I'll try to have a look in the future, if this is a recurrent problem.

 ## Installation
 To check that BRB-seq Tools is working properly, run the following command: